WHAT DOES ARTICLE 32 AT HORIZON 2020 MODEL GRANT AGREEMENT IMPLY?

 The most immediate way to fulfil with the article 32 is by the beneficiary institution getting the logo “Human Resources Excellence in Research”.
 As we further will describe, this logo is an acknowledgement of the European Commission to the institutions that have reported to be in the process to line up their policies with the Charter&Code principles.
 This process is made up of five steps.
 You can find information on this link.

-It is important to highlight, the logo is one of the recognitions (if not the only one), for the institution to be able to show that has given the necessary steps to implement the Charter&Code principles.
-In other words, the institution can show with other documents the measures taken to “implement the principles of the Letter for Researchers and the Conduct Code to hire researchers”.
+It is important to highlight that the logo is one of the recognitions (if not the only one), for the institution to demonstrate that it is giving the necessary steps to implement the Charter&Code principles.
+In any case, the institution can show with other documents the measures it has taken to “implement the principles of the Letter for Researchers and the Conduct Code to hire researchers”.

-It is key to highlight the article 32 is one of those “best effort obligation” type of article, thus, beneficiaries must be “practical and must make the necessary decisions in order to sort out the possible conflicts may arise between their policies/practices and the principles outlined by the Charter &Code.
+It is key to highlight that article 32 is one of those “best effort obligation” type of article; thus, beneficiaries must take all the possible measures to sort out the possible conflicts that may arise between their policies/practices and the principles outlined by the Charter & Code.

-We remark this is an obligation for project beneficiaries: under no circumstances,it is an evaluation criteria for the Horizon 2020 proposals.
+We remark this is an obligation for project beneficiaries: under no circumstances, is it an evaluation criteria for Horizon2020 proposals.

-The European Commission can verify whether the article 32 is being fulfilled via auditing, project reviews, audits and enquiries by the European Anti-Fraud Office (OLAF), where it could be requested to the H2020 grant beneficiary if the article 32 has been properly applied.
+The European Commission can verify whether the article 32 is being fulfilled via auditing, project reviews, audits and enquiries by the European Anti-Fraud Office (OLAF), where it could be requested to the H2020 grant beneficiary to demonstrate whether the article 32 has been properly applied.

-The beneficiary would not fulfill with the article 32 if one of the following cases arise:
+The beneficiary would not fulfill with the article 32 if one of the following cases arises:

-- If the beneficiary does not take actions to implement the Chart&Code.
+- If the beneficiary does not take actions to implement the Charter&Code.

 - If the beneficiary does not publicly publishes the available job offers.

-Some examples of the consequencies of not fulfilling the article 32 depending on the unfulfilment degree:
+Some examples of the consequences of not fulfilling the article 32 depending on the unfulfilment degree: